Yearbook: U.S. military

 Warships of the United States Navy often produce a yearbook-style publication upon completion of a long deployment (typically six months or more).
 These books, referred to by sailors as "cruise books" are produced on board by the ship's Morale, Welfare, and Recreation Department and Public Affairs staff, and then printed ashore by the same printing companies that publish high school and college yearbooks.
 The cruise book of a Nimitz-class aircraft carrier typically reaches over 600 pages in length, as it includes portraits of the more than 5,000 sailors and Marines assigned to the ship's company and embarked carrier air wing.

 The Navy's Recruit Training Center in Great Lakes, Illinois also produces yearbook-style publications for each graduating division of recruits.
 These publications are much smaller, as each recruit division totals roughly 80 sailors.
-The book is called "The Keel" after the part of a ship that is constructed first, as RTC or boot camp sets the foundation for the sailor's career.
-These books contain a color section common to all books published that year, with a specific black and white section added for each recruit division and their "brother" or "sister" division.
+The book is called "The Keel," after the part of a ship built first, as RTC or boot camp lays the foundation for a sailor's career.
+These books include a color section common to all books published that year, with a separate black-and-white section added for each recruit division and its "brother" or "sister" division.

 Production and distribution

 Compilation

-Yearbooks are generally compiled by a student club or a yearbook class, usually advised by a faculty member.
-The yearbook staff usually has one or more editors who are responsible for collecting and compiling all of the information to be contained within the book, as well as deciding the layout and allocation of space for each contributor.
+Yearbooks are generally compiled by a student club or a yearbook class, usually under the guidance of a faculty member.
+The yearbook staff usually has one or more editors who are responsible for collecting and compiling all the information to be included in the book, as well as for deciding the layout and allocating space for each contributor.

 Sections

-Most yearbooks have a similar format, which includes individual photographs of students, and information on activities, sports, and other activities.
+Most yearbooks have a similar format, including individual student photographs and information on activities, sports, and other events.

-People (seniors, underclassmen, faculty)
+People (seniors, first- and second-year students, faculty)

 A seniors page from the 1955 yearbook for Needham B. Broughton High School in Raleigh, N.C.

-In the U.S., where a yearbook often covers the whole school and not just the senior class, these sections are usually arranged in chronological order by class (freshmen, sophomore, junior, and senior), in either ascending or descending order.
-Normally students will have individual portraits accompanied by their names.
-Senior photographs are usually larger than those of underclassmen and are sometimes accompanied by text about their accomplishments throughout high school and their plans.
-Frequently, seniors are polled to nominate their classmates for "superlatives" or "class celebrities" (such as "most likely to succeed", "most athletic", "most spirited", "best smile", and "class clown"), are often published in the senior section.
-In addition, seniors typically wear formal attire and individuals select quotes that they feel represent themselves.
+In the U.S., where a yearbook often covers the whole school rather than just the senior class, these sections are usually arranged in chronological order by class (freshmen, sophomores, juniors, and seniors), either in ascending or descending order.
+Normally, students will have individual portraits accompanied by their names.
+Senior photographs are usually larger than those of first- and second-year students and are sometimes accompanied by text about their accomplishments throughout high school and their plans.
+Frequently, seniors are polled to nominate their classmates for "superlatives" or "class celebrities" (such as "most likely to succeed", "most athletic", "most spirited", "best smile", and "class clown"), which are often published in the senior section.
+In addition, seniors typically wear formal attire, and individuals select quotes that they feel represent themselves.
 Some private schools and smaller high schools set aside an entire page for each senior.
 These pages are sometimes designed by the seniors themselves, with each senior submitting a digital or physical version of the page they would like featured in the book.